 I found this recipe on Food52 and followed it closely except for one significant change.
 The ratio of sauce to fish.
 ChefJune recommends grilling 3 pounds of swordfish to serve with the sauce.
-In my household, we enjoyed that same amount of goodness on a 1-pound steak.
-I served it on a bed of pasta and the overflow of sauce paired well with the orzo.
+In my household, we enjoy that same amount of goodness on a 1-pound steak.
+Since I like to serve it on a bed of toasty pasta, the overflow of sauce pairs well with the orzo.
 Whatever size crowd you’re feeding, you decide.
-Just keep in mind …this sauce is really good.
+Just keep in mind …this sauce is really delicious.
 And you want to have enough to dress each and every serving.

 Get the caper sauce prepared and preheat your grill.
 Once the sauce is ready, set it aside and start grilling.

 This is especially delicious served on a bed of pasta or rice.
 Take a look at this enticing combination …Grilled Swordfish With Butter, Lemon & Caper Sauce served with toasted orzo with parmesan.
 Looks good enough to eat, don’t you think?

 grilled swordfish with butter, lemon & caper sauce

 - 1 large lemon, peeled, cut crosswise into 8 - 1/4" slices (seeded, juice preserved)